wemmertc/webpage/_includes/phd_students.md

 PhD in collaboration with AIR&D co-supervised by José Vazquez
  * [Jelica Vasiljevic](){: .main} (10/2017-): **Domain adaptation with deep neural networks for histopathological images**
 PhD in collaboration with University of Belgrade co-supervised by Thomas Lampert and Srdan Stankovic
- * [Nicolas Vernhet](){: .main} (03/2017-): **Evaluation of the predictive potential of radiomics for the characterization of liver tumours**
-PhD in collaboration with IRCAD co-supervised by Nicolas Lachiche and Vincent Agnus